Welcome! I’m a poet with three collections published by Carcanet Press.

 Rory Waterman’s most recent collection is Sweet Nothings (Carcanet, 2020).

-I’m available for readings, interviews, etc. Please see the ‘Contact’ page for email, or contact me via social media.
+I’m available for readings, interviews, etc. I love to hear from anyone who wants to talk to me about my books, or about poetry in general – or anything, really.
+Please see the ‘Contact’ page for email, or link with me on social media.

 Visit my Amazon author page.
 But I’d rather you buy from an ethical independent that pays fair taxes and doesn’t ban books, such as this one, or direct from my publisher.